openebs-archive/cstor-csi/.github/pull_request_template.md

 <!--  Thanks for sending a pull request!
 Before submitting:

 1. Read our CONTRIBUTING.md guide for detailed contributing guidelines.
-2. Rebase your PR if it gets out of sync with master -->
+2. Rebase your PR if it gets out of sync with develop -->

 **What this PR does**: